Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Comparative Study

 \paragraph*{Interpretability}

-Among the examined methodologies, those that fully preserve the operation of the original iterative solver (namely, {\em learning hyperparameters} and {\em learning objective parameters}) offer complete interpretability.
-In these cases, every computation carried out within each iteration corresponds to a known step of the underlying optimization algorithm, and the intermediate features can be directly interpreted as gradual refinements of the estimated optimization variable.
-Moreover, when learning objective parameters, the learned values can be explicitly linked to the objective being optimized at each iteration, providing a transparent view of how data-driven adaptation affects the mathematical formulation of the problem.
+Among the examined methodologies, those that fully preserve the operation of the original iterative solver (namely, {\em learning hyperparameters}) offer complete interpretability: Every computation carried out within each iteration corresponds to a known step of the underlying optimization algorithm, and the intermediate features are gradual refinements of the estimated optimization variable.
+Moreover, when learning objective parameters, the learned values can be linked to the objective being optimized at each iteration, providing some level of interpretability as to how data-driven adaptation affects the mathematical formulation of the problem, though there is not necessarily a formal relationship between the layer-wise objectives and the original formulation.
 Methods that integrate neural components introduce some level of black-box behavior.
-When {\em learning correction terms}, interpretability is largely preserved since the architecture still follows the computational flow of the original iterative solver, and the learned \ac{dnn} only contributes small corrective adjustments to selected intermediate quantities.
-This ensures that the high-level operation remains understandable, even if the precise effect of the correction is harder to analyze analytically.
-At the other end of the spectrum, the {\em \ac{dnn} inductive bias} approach departs more significantly from the original solver, as each iteration is implemented through a neural module.
-Nonetheless, even in this highly abstract setting, partial interpretability is maintained: the exchanged features between iterations retain their meaning as progressively refined estimates of the decision variable, a property that is frequently exploited in the training and analysis of such architectures.
+When {\em learning correction terms}, interpretability is largely preserved since the architecture still follows the computational flow of the original iterative solver. {\em \ac{dnn} inductive bias} departs more significantly from the original solver, as each iteration is implemented through a neural module.
+Nonetheless, even in this highly abstract setting, partial interpretability is maintained: the exchanged features between iterations retain their meaning as progressively refined estimates of the decision variable, a property that can be exploited in training and analysis.